By Lou Manfredini, Ace’s Home Expert

 - Higher quality rollers and brushes resist “shedding” and last longer.

 When painting with a roller, your goal is to lay the paint on the surface evenly and overlap the edges of each painted section so no ridges, thin spots or uneven coloring shows through.
-Here are some essentials to help you hit the mark:
+Keep in mind that this work requires a lot of patience and some amount of expertise, which amateurs might not have.
+That is why calling a professional by looking up “painting company near me” on the Web might act as an alternative for those who lack the skills.
+However, those who possess them, can use these essentials to hit the mark:

 - Work in three- to four-foot square sections.
 This also works as a guide for “roller loading.”
 Reload your roller after you finish each section.